- Home

 If a worker dies because of a job-related injury or illness, certain surviving family members may be entitled to death benefits and financial support under New Jersey workers’ compensation law.

-- 20+ years of experience representing injured workers across New Jersey
+- 30+ years representing injured workers across New Jersey

 - No legal fees unless we recover benefits for you

-- Familiarity with the kinds of injuries tied to warehouse work, retail jobs, office settings, healthcare roles, and driving-heavy work around Mount Laurel and the broader Burlington County area
+- Familiarity with job injuries tied to warehouse work, retail jobs, office settings, healthcare roles, and driving-heavy routes in Mount Laurel and nearby Burlington County communities

 Meet the Attorney on Your Side After a Work Injury

-Stan Gregory has spent decades helping injured workers get the medical care and financial support they’re entitled to under New Jersey law.
-Clients appreciate his clear, honest guidance and a hands-on approach that keeps you informed at every stage of your case.
+Stan Gregory has spent decades helping injured workers get medical care, wage benefits, and support after job-related injuries.
+Clients appreciate his clear, honest guidance and a hands-on approach that keeps them informed as the case moves forward.

 When insurance companies push back or delay benefits, Stan steps in to protect your interests and keep your claim moving forward.